adon-cloudcannon/landing-page-test/src/collections/ssg-pages/lume-cms.md

                   icon_path:
                   icon_color:
                 image: https://cc-dam.imgix.net/step3new.svg
-              - title: Go live with Bridgetown hosting included
+              - title: Go live with Lume hosting included
                 description: >-
                   Delight your customers by hosting your Bridgetown sites on a global CDN with unparalleled reach and speed.